automatika-robotics/kompass/README.md

 Welcome to Kompass!
 The fastest and most intuitive navigation stack known to man!
 Kompass is a framework for building **robust**, **event-driven** navigation stacks for autonomous mobile robots.
 Kompass is built to be customizable, extendable and hardware-agnostic.
 It provides an **intuitive Python API** designed to be easy to integrate, extend, and adapt to a wide range of use cases.

 Kompass includes **highly optimized, GPU powered, versions of the most cutting edge navigation algorithms in C++** that make full use of available hardware resources.
-It supports **multi-threaded execution on CPUs** and can run on <span style="color: #E83F3F; font-weight: bold;">ANY GPU</span> (Nvidia, AMD, etc.) without vendor lock-in.
+It supports **multi-threaded execution on CPUs** and can run on **ANY GPU** (Nvidia, AMD, etc.) without vendor lock-in.
 This makes it suitable for both development and deployment across diverse hardware setups.
 And most importantly, Kompass makes it straightforward to create and deploy sophisticated navigation capabilities for any mobile robot within **a single Python script**, without sacrificing performance or flexibility.

 - [**Install**](#installation) Kompass on your robot 🛠️
 - [**Why Kompass?**](#why-kompass)